 - Part-time associates accrue paid vacation time based on the number of actual hours worked.
-Part-time associates may take unpaid vacation hours should they not have enough accrued time.
+Part-time associates may take unpaid vacation hours should they not have enough accrued paid vacation time.
 Part-time associates are only entitled to be paid for accrued vacation time and are not entitled to be paid for potential vacation time.

 For Canadian Store associates, vacation time will generally not be approved during the following periods:

 - PetSmart holiday season blackout dates, which are:

 - typically during the months of November and December (specific dates will be communicated annually).